juberrahman/Computer-Vision-and-NLP/Face Detection/README.md

-This notebook depicts how to make face detection processes more computationally efficient with unsupervised superpixel segmentation
+This notebook depicts how to make corner and face detection processes more computationally efficient with unsupervised superpixel segmentation